 However, the causes for this issue are remarkably simple.
 In some cases it could be something like a blower fan giving out or a motor losing power.
 But in many cases this could be caused by one of the simplest things in your HVAC system: your air filter.
 When your air filter gets too dirty, it can’t allow enough air into your air conditioner, and your whole system can suffer.
 The importance of changing your filter regularly cannot be understated.

 While your air conditioner does consist of two different units, your outside unit and inside unit likely are not on the same electrical circuit in your home.
 There’s a good reason for this—your outdoor unit is exposed to the weather, so you likely want to have that system on a circuit which is protected by a surge protector or a ground-fault circuit interrupter.
 That means it is possible for your outdoor unit to lose power while your indoor unit is working just fine.
 So you’ll hear your air conditioner blowing air through your home, but it’ll just remain warm, as though you’re just running your HVAC fan.

 The solution may be something as simple as resetting the circuit breaker for your outdoor unit.
 However, you may also be in need of an electrical repair for your air conditioner.
 You should call a professional right away if resetting your circuit breaker doesn’t resolve the problem.

-When you need your air conditioner repaired, call Roth Heating & Cooling, Plumbing & Electrical at (503) 994-9924 and schedule your service with our air conditioning repair experts in Portland!
+When you need your air conditioner repaired, call Roth Heating & Cooling, Plumbing, Electrical, Drain Services at (503) 994-9924 and schedule your service with our air conditioning repair experts in Portland!